dhellmann/pymotw-3/source/operator/index.rst

-:func:`not_` includes the trailing underscore because :command:`not` is a Python keyword.  :func:`truth` applies the same logic used when testing an expression in an :command:`if` statement.  :func:`is_` implements the same check used by the :command:`is` keyword, and :func:`is_not` does the same test and returns the opposite answer.
+:func:`not_` includes the trailing underscore because :command:`not` is a Python keyword.  :func:`truth` applies the same logic used when testing an expression in an :command:`if` statement or converting an expression to a :class:`bool`.  :func:`is_` implements the same check used by the :command:`is` keyword, and :func:`is_not` does the same test and returns the opposite answer.

 .. {{{cog
 .. cog.out(run_script(cog.inFile, 'operator_boolean.py'))